How to automate closed-loop hardware optimization

 Establish experimental batching

-In some cases it is advantageous to configure the optimizer to accept multiple test point/measurement pairs in each step—such as measurements with substantial communications latency on a cloud quantum computer.
-If your apparatus does not support this type of batching, you can achieve a simpler integration by using M-LOOP, which handles the optimization loop for you.
-You can learn more about how to integrate M-LOOP with Boulder Opal in this user guide.
+In some cases it is advantageous to configure the optimizer to accept multiple test point/measurement pairs in each step, such as measurements with substantial network latency on a cloud quantum computer.

 2. Configure closed-loop optimization